harvard-datamatch/bootcamp/README.md

 Every week, there will be a handful of tasks required to finish that week's material.
 If you don't finish the week's material, I'll be posting my "solutions" to that week's material after the deadline.
 But!
 If you don't do the week's material, you won't understand it as well; you might have trouble following future weeks material, etc. If you need more time to complete the material, I am more than flexible!
 Just email me or Slack me.

 ## Time commitment
 5-10 hours a week, depending on your prior experiences.
 It might take you more time in reality to really grasp concepts, but the more you put into this, the more you will get out of it.
 There will be plenty of extra opportunities and tasks I will post, which are 100% optional.
+Again, if you need more time to complete material, everything is recorded, so it can be completed at your own pace.
+Just let me know!

 ## Getting help
 I will be hosting "office hours," where people can drop in and ask questions about tasks, bugs, conceptual misunderstandings or confusions, any questions in general or to just hang out!
 You can also reach me via email and on Slack.